sabinehernandes/tribute-page/README.md

 # tribute-page
-Tribute page for Annie Easley
+Tribute page for Annie Easley.
+Project from freeCodeCamp